marybethhunter/nextjs-charlie-app/README.md

 # Charlie's Custom Applications List

 Hi, Charlie!
-I have created this README for you to easily run this project locally and deploy it to Netlify.
+I have created this README for you to easily run this project locally and deploy it to Vercel.

 ## Project setup